JENKINS

 sudo systemctl enable jenkins

-Your First Build
+Creating Your First Job

-1. Click "New Item" on the Jenkins dashboard
+1. Click "New Item"

-2. Enter a name (e.g., "hello-world")
+2. Enter job name

 3. Select "Freestyle project"

-5. Enter: echo "Hello from Jenkins!"
+echo "Hello from Jenkins!"

 ×